Obinnayaokz/To-do-List/README.md

 - Basics of HTML
 - DOM manipulation with JavaScript
 - Using arrays to manage task data
-- Persisting data with localStorage
+- Storing data with localStorage
 - Handling user events and filtering tasks